SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Approximations of the SIR- process by differential equations

-We start from the analysis of $\hat{S}(t)$.
-Corresponding to the three types of Poisson processes, we can divide the change of $\hat{S}(t)$ into three categories. \begin{itemize} \item Change of $\hat{S}(t)$ due to recovery Poisson processes: 0. \item Change of $\hat{S}(t)$ due to rewiring/dropping Poisson processes: 0. \item Change of $\hat{S}(t)$ due to infection Poisson Processes: decreases by 1.
+We start from the analysis of $\hat{S}^{(n)}(t)$.
+Corresponding to the three types of Poisson processes, we can divide the change of $\hat{S}^{(n)}(t)$ into three categories. \begin{itemize} \item Change of $\hat{S}^{(n)}(t)$ due to recovery Poisson processes is 0. \item Change of $\hat{S}^{(n)}(t)$ due to rewiring/dropping Poisson processes is 0. \item Change of $\hat{S}^{(n)}(t)$ due to infection Poisson Processes is $-1$.
+(Hereafter, the minus sign in the change of certain quantity means that quantity will decrease.)
 The rate for this to occur is

-Here the factor $\frac{n}{\lambda \hat{I}_E(t)}$ comes from the fact that we are considering the time-changed dynamics. \end{itemize} Collecting these three types of changes and applying Dykin's formula, we see that
+(The factor $\frac{n}{\lambda \hat{I}^{(n)}_E(t)}$ comes from the fact that we are considering the time-changed dynamics.) \end{itemize} Collecting these three types of changes and applying Dynkin's formula, we see that

-where $M_{1}(t)$ is a martingale.
-Note that we can also define $M_1(t)$ for $t\geq \hat{\tau}$ ($\hat\tau$ is the first time that $\hat{I}_E$ reaches 0) by simply setting $M_1(t)=M_1(\hat{\tau})$.
-Then $M_1(t)$ is a martingale defined for all $t\geq 0$.
+where $M^{(n)}_1(t)$ is a martingale.
+Note that we can also define $M^{(n)}_1(t)$ for $t\geq \hat{\tau}^{(n)}$ ($\hat{\tau}^{(n)}$ is the first time that $\hat{I}^{(n)}_E$ reaches 0) by simply setting $M^{(n)}_1(t)=M_1(\hat{\tau}^{(n)})$.
+Then $M^{(n)}_1(t)$ is a martingale defined for all $t\geq 0$.

-By \eqref{hats2}, the quadratic variation process of $M_1(t)$, $\langle M_{1}(t),M_1(t)\rangle$, is equal to the quadratic variation process of $\hat{S}(t)$.
-The quadratic variation process of $\hat{S}(t)$ can be bounded using previous analysis for the change of $\hat{S}(t)$.
+By \eqref{hats2}, the quadratic variation process of $M^{(n)}_1(t)$, $\langle M^{(n)}_1(t),M^{(n)}_1(t)\rangle$, is equal to the quadratic variation process of $\hat{S}^{(n)}(t)$.
+The quadratic variation process of $\hat{S}^{(n)}(t)$ can be bounded using previous analysis for the change of $\hat{S}^{(n)}(t)$.
 In particular, since the clocks in infection Poisson processes can effectively ring at most $n$ times, we have

 Consequently,